Rocky Frequently Asked Questions

 Rocky is your AI assistant for everything Aggie - your personal, interactive guide to navigating all the ins and outs of UC Davis.
 For more information, see: https://iet.ucdavis.edu/aggie-ai/rocky.

-You will need a UC Davis computing account and be part of the beta pilot to access the platform.
-Don't worry, we are expanding access to Rocky every month!
+You will need a UC Davis computing account to access the platform.
 Go to https://chat.ucdavis.edu.
 On the resulting window, click UC Login.
 On the next screen, log into your UC Davis computing account.
 You will be redirected to the chat window.
 Use the chat throughout your day.

 Rocky is intended for the entire UC Davis community.
 Our teams are constantly optimizing its features and growing its user base.
-In winter 2025, Rocky is available to all faculty and staff.
-If you are a student who would like to use Rocky, please reach out to iet-cloud-services@ucdavis.edu and let us know!
+Rocky is available to UC Davis and UC Davis Health students, faculty and staff.

 Rocky is not yet connected to personalized results and providing personal information won’t help it give better answers at this time.
-While it’s OK to provide Rocky with information you’d normally share with a classmate or general administrator at the University, putting anything more sensitive than that isn’t covered by the Rocky Terms and Conditions.
+While it’s OK to provide Rocky with information you’d normally share with a classmate or general administrator at the University to get more accurate information, such as whether you are a UC Davis or UC Davis Health employee, putting anything more sensitive than that isn’t covered by the Rocky Terms and Conditions.

 The term "in beta" typically refers to a stage in software development where a product is still being tested and refined before its final release.
 During the beta phase, the software is usually made available to a limited audience outside the development team to identify any bugs, gather user feedback, and make improvements.
 This phase is crucial for ensuring the product is stable, user-friendly, and meets the needs of its intended audience.

-Information that can be classified as P4 is not allowed when using Rocky.
+Information that can be classified as P3 or P4 is not allowed when using Rocky.
 Other information that is not allowed includes:

 - Social security numbers